barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

         }
     }

-    /** Append item to the end of the list
+    /** Append item to the end of the datastructures.list
      @param item The item to be appended
      @return true (as specified by the Collection interface) */